-Elan Vineyards is run by the husband wife team of Patrick and Linda Elliot-Smith.
-Patrick is one of the modern-day pioneers of the Atlas Peak Appellation in Napa and in fact was one of the original founders of this AVA.
-He first moved to Atlas Peak in 1975 and then 4 years later acquired a piece of land that he developed from scratch.
-Parts of Atlas Peak are extremely rocky and shallow, and his parcel is no different (the vines here in a good year produce about 2 tons per acre).
-While living in a tepee for the first year without electricity he remembers moving rocks easily the size of cars.
+While living in a tepee for the first year on his 40-acre property without electricity he remembers moving rocks easily the size of cars.
 Atlas Peak is a mountain appellation generally characterized by very rocky volcanic soil.
-Incidentally, it is also one of the few places where from select viewpoints on a very clear day you can see the Sierra Nevada mountains to the east including from the Elan Vineyards property one can easily see numerous Sierra Nevada snow covered peaks in the distance on a clear winter or early Spring day (this distance is about a 3.5-hour drive away).
+Incidentally, it is also one of the few places where from select viewpoints on a very clear day you can see the Sierra Nevada mountains to the east including from the Elan Vineyards property one can easily see numerous Sierra Nevada snow covered peaks in the distance on a clear winter or early spring day.
+For reference, if one were to drive this line of site distance it would take about 3.5 hours.

-In 1979 he cleared and planted Elan’s first vineyards and has since planted a number of additional acres all growing the primary Bordeaux varieties.
-Today he farms approximately 13 acres of vines on the 40+ acre site.
-The property sits at about 2100 feet above sea level and well above the Napa Valley floor.
-The property typically receives some snow several times each winter.
-The top of Atlas Peak (2,663 feet) is nearby and can be easily seen from the property with its two antennas on the summit.
+The top of Atlas Peak (2,663 feet) is nearby and can be easily seen from the property with its two antennas on the summit but no grapevines.
 This is a very temperate growing climate as they are entirely above the fog line and during summer heat spikes, temperatures up here are usually more moderate than up valley.
 As a result, hang time is rather long; the grapes tend to ripen slower.

 The winery is almost entirely self-contained which is convenient based on its somewhat remote location and the fact that Atlas Peak Road becomes very narrow and windy towards the end.
 This is one of the finer ‘garagiste’ wineries in the Napa Valley – located directly below their home.
-The only outside help for their production is a mobile bottling truck and there are only 1 or 2 mobile bottling companies in Napa that will make this drive.
+The only outside help for their production is a mobile bottling truck; there are only 1 or 2 mobile bottling companies in Napa that will make this drive.

 At face value Elan’s wines speak for themselves but just tasting the wine doesn’t tell the story of 40+ years of hard work developing the vineyards and learning the nuances of the various locations on the property.
 Patrick helped to develop many of the vineyards located within the Atlas Peak appellation as well as beyond.

 Their vineyards are farmed organically and are certified organic (CCOF).
-Elan is a big believer in dropping fruit and does so several times at strategic points after blossoming up until right before harvest.
+Elan is a big believer in dropping grapes and does so several times at strategic points after blossoming up until right before harvest.
 With very rocky hill side soils they already have low yields, but by removing all but the highest quality fruit their yields are even lower.
 Elan’s vineyards are very much hand managed by Patrick.
 He employs the Jules Guyot method of trellising which is uncommon in the valley but common in Bordeaux.
 This type of trellising is very labor intensive and more complicated than conventional trellising but helps keeps the fruit production low.
 Essentially one cane is preserved each year (indicated by the more woody/weathered look to the wood) – the shoots or fruiting canes are then allowed to grow.

 Tasting Elan’s wines can be an eye opener if you have a pre-conceived notion that the hillside rocky volcanic soils of Atlas Peak only produce big chewy tannic wines.
 Initially, in fact Patrick even planted more Merlot vines with the thought of using these for increased blending – to help soften the Cabernet Sauvignon.
 Their terroir makes this a moot point.
-Elan’s wines are amazingly elegant, soft, focused and balanced.
+Elan’s wines are remarkably elegant, soft, focused and balanced.
 These are the type of Napa wines we love to drink.

 Select Wines